railwayapp/docs/src/docs/tutorials/proximity-steering.md

 - Click **Manage Pools** and then **Create**.

-- Fill out the name and description and leave **Endpoint Steering** as its default, it will not be used with only a single endpoint.
+- Fill out the name and description and leave **Endpoint Steering** as its default of **Random**, it will not be used with only a single endpoint.

 - Enter the endpoint name, using the service name is ideal.